agsh/onvif/README.md

 Callback is optional and means essentially nothing

+### continuousMove(options, callback)
+Operation for continuous Pan/Tilt and Zoom movements

+The options are:

+- `x` Pan velocity, number or a string within -1 to 1, optional
+- `y` Tilt velocity, number or a string within -1 to 1, optional
+- `zoom` Zoom velocity, number or a string within -1 to 1, optional
+- `timeout` Timeout in milliseconds, number.
+If timeout is omitted, movement will continue until `stop` command

+### stop(options, callback)
+*PTZ.* Stop ongoing pan, tilt and zoom movements of absolute relative and continuous type

+Options and callback are optional.
+The options properties are:

+- `profileToken` (optional) - defines media profile to use and will define the configuration of the content of the stream.
+Default is `#activeSource.profileToken`
+- `panTilt` (optional) - set true when we want to stop ongoing pan and tilt movements.
+If `panTilt` arguments are not present, this command stops these movements.
+- `zoom` (optional) - set true when we want to stop ongoing zoom movement.
+If `zoom` arguments are not present, this command stops ongoing zoom movement.

 ### getStatus(options, callback)
 *PTZ.* Returns an object with the current PTZ values.
 ```javascript